Descolada/Acc-v2/README.md

-    Exists              => Checks whether the element is still alive and accessible ControlID           => ID (hwnd) of the control associated with the element WinID               => ID of the window the element belongs to oAcc                => ComObject of the underlying IAccessible (this is usually not needed) childId             => childId of the underlying IAccessible (this is usually not needed)
+    Exists              => Checks whether the element is still alive and accessible ControlID           => ID (hwnd) of the control associated with the element WinID               => ID of the window the element belongs to accessible          => ComObject of the underlying IAccessible (this is usually not needed) childId             => childId of the underlying IAccessible (this is usually not needed)

 # Acc element methods

     Select(flags)
-        Modifies the selection or moves the keyboard focus of the specified object. flags can be any of the SELECTIONFLAG constants
+        Modifies the selection or moves the keyboard focus of the specified object. flags can be any of the Acc.SelectionFlag constants
     DoDefaultAction()
         Performs the specified object's default action.
 Not all objects have a default action.
     GetNthChild(n)